cranjesh/images-test/TheSoldiersLegacyThorough.md

 Above us, the windows of the east wing glowed faintly in the gathering dark, like eyes keeping watch over the estate's secrets.

-## Chapter 7: Messages and Meetings
+## Chapter 7: The Foreign Office Shadow

 As we left Blackwood Manor, Holmes remained uncharacteristically quiet.
 I had known Holmes long enough to recognize when he was drawing connections yet unspoken.